elissasoroj/vizcomm/docs/participation.md

 ## Illustrations
 1. Prior to each presentation, presenters will upload any visuals they created so that it may be evaluated ahead of time, outside of the context of the presentation.
 Only a figure caption is allowed.
 All students are expected to evaluate this work *prior* to the presentation and provide written feedback via Slack.
 Please allow yourself enough time to give thoughtful feedback.

-Failing to adhere to these requirements will negatively impact your participation grade.
-You will be informed if your participation is not satisfactory for a given week.
-You may enquire about the state of your participation grade at any point during the semester in office hours or via email.

 ![Giants](images/giants.png)
 <span class="caption">*Fossil Giants by Elissa Sorojsrisom for Dr. Derek Briggs, Yale Peabody Museum*</span>